hbctraining/DGE_workshop/lessons/01_DGE_setup_and_overview.md

 > - **Don't spend money on technical replicates - biological replicates are much more useful**

 >**NOTE:**
-> If you are using **cell lines** and are unsure whether or not you have prepared biological or technical replicates, take a look at [this link](http://www.labstats.net/articles/cell_culture_n.html).
-This is a useful resource in helping you determine how best to set up your experiment.
+> If you are using **cell lines** and are unsure whether or not you have prepared biological or technical replicates, take a look at [this link](https://web.archive.org/web/20170807192514/http://www.labstats.net:80/articles/cell_culture_n.html).
+This is a useful resource in helping you determine how best to set up your *in-vitro* experiment.

 #### How do I know if my data should be modeled using the Poisson distribution or Negative Binomial distribution?